Getting Business Value from Microsoft AI: Clearing Up Copilot Confusion

 AGENTIC AI: COPILOT STUDIO FOR BUSINESS AUTOMATION

-• HR: Automate employee onboarding tasks.
+• HR: Automate employee onboarding workflows.

-Limitations of Copilot Studio
+Limitations of Copilot Studio (and what’s changing)

 • It’s not plug-and-play.
-Copilot Studio requires configuration, customization and integration with enterprise systems to align AI-driven workflows with specific business needs and data sources.
+Copilot Studio requires thoughtful configuration, customization and integration with enterprise systems to align AI-driven workflows with specific business needs and data sources.

-Below are a few ways Power Automate helps streamline day-to-day tasks:
+A few ways Power Automate helps streamline day-to-day tasks:

 • Sales: Automatically logs new leads from emails into CRM.